Lifestyles of the Rich and Socialist: From Chavez to Castro, leaders who lived the high life

 Hugo Chavez brought socialism to Venezuela and once said that it is "bad" to be rich.
 Yet his family lived in opulence even as the rest of the country has in recent years descended into starvation and violence.

-Chavez, despite not being wealthy when he was democratically elected as the president of Venezuela in 1998, was worth between $1 and $2 billion at his death, according to global risk analysis firm Criminal Justice International Associates.
+Chavez, despite not being wealthy when he was democratically elected as president of Venezuela in 1998, was worth between $1 billion and $2 billion at his death, according to global risk analysis firm Criminal Justice International Associates.

-Chavez's daughter, Rosinés Chávez, once posted an Instagram photo of herself with celebrity Justin, and another of her posing with U.S. cash – even as ordinary Venezuelans saw their life savings wiped out by million-percent inflation caused by the government printing too much money.
+Chavez's daughter, Rosinés Chávez, once posted an Instagram photo of herself with celebrity Justin Bieber, and another of her posing with U.S. cash – even as ordinary Venezuelans saw their life savings wiped out by million-percent inflation caused by the government printing too much money.

 Ordinary Venezuelans are angry.